741 Colonel Ledyard Highway

 years.
 She reviewed the proposed land donation with the Commission.
 Dennis Main, Bozrah CT,

-director of Avalonia gave a summary of all previous processes of creating open space.
-He
+President of Avalonia Land Conservancy, gave a summary of all previous processes of creating

-explained the conservancy goals of Avalonia and how this specific project connects many
+open space.
+He explained the conservancy goals of Avalonia and how this specific project

-existing trails and bike paths.
-They spoke about how obtaining the Prat property would connect
+connects many existing trails and bike paths.
+They spoke about how obtaining the Pratt property

-Director Burdick asked if Avalonia as stewards of the property maintain the trails and markings.
+Director Burdick asked if Avalonia, as stewards of the property, would maintain the trails and

+markings.
 She and Mr. Main discussed the maintenance of the trails.
-Director Burdick stated that she
+Director Burdick stated

-recommends that the Planning & Zoning Commission send a favorable report to the Town
+that she recommends that the Planning & Zoning Commission send a favorable report to the

 Motion to forward a FAVORABLE REPORT in accordance with C.G.S.
 Section 8.24 to the